BASIC NEEDS

 The protocol for how to do NVC felt too formulaic, awkward and unnatural

-to me, though, and I struggled to remember the 4 or so simple steps involved.
+to me, however, and I struggled to remember the 4 or so simple steps involved.

-After that, I quit trying to memorize the formula and just focused on
+After that, I quit trying to memorize a formula and just focused on

 identifying my own and others' true needs.